RuwaAbey/CV_GAR/Keypoints_dataset/Volleyball_dataset/README.md

   - Consult dataset documentation or analyze patterns to confirm their purpose.
 - **Action Class**: Player’s action (e.g., `digging`, `standing`).

-## Usage Notes
-- **Preprocessing**:
-  - Parse `annotations.txt` for frame-level activity classes and player bounding boxes.
-  - Parse tracking `.txt` files for player tracking across 21-frame windows.
-  - Normalize bounding box coordinates for videos with different resolutions (1920x1080 or 1280x720).
-- **Tasks**:
-  - **Action Recognition**: Use frame-level and player-level action classes for team or individual action classification.
-  - **Player Tracking**: Use bounding box data for multi-object tracking tasks.
-  - **Temporal Analysis**: Leverage the 41-frame (main dataset) or 21-frame (tracking dataset) windows for sequence modeling.
-- **Tools**:
-  - Use OpenCV for video frame extraction, Pandas for parsing annotations, and PyTorch/TensorFlow for model training.
-- **Resolution Handling**:
-  - Check video IDs to confirm resolution and adjust coordinates accordingly.
-  - Normalize coordinates (e.g., divide by width/height) for consistent processing.

 ## Repository Structure
 - `data/`: Placeholder for dataset files (not included due to size; download from the original source).
 - `scripts/`: Python scripts for parsing annotations, extracting frames, and analysis.